pwilmart/PXD017823_Real-Time-Search/README.md

 ## Conclusions

 Does RTS seem to work?
 I think so.
 That is the first question to answer.
 I would have liked to see more A/B datasets in the second RST paper exploring the multiple topics one at a time more carefully.
 Is it a refinement paper or another proof of principle paper?
-We are all too smart for our own good.
 The dust doesn't have time to settle on the question of does RTS work before we start imagining ways to exploit the concept.
 I do think RST (and some related things that go with that) can strongly bias your data.
 That is at the heart of how you can exploit it, of course.
 I would probably want to know a lot about my samples (such as from some regular SPS MS3 runs) before deciding on an RTS method.
 RTS could be nice for scaling up studies to include more replicates where less instrument time per plex could be used.

-The RAW files seem very similar to RAW files from the regular SPS MS3 method.
-The actual instrument method you start the run with does not have and MS3 scans in the mix.
+The RAW files from RTS seem very similar to RAW files from the regular SPS MS3 method.
+The actual instrument method does not have any MS3 scans in the mix.
 It is just a standard shotgun ID experiment (survey scans and MS2 scans).
 Then the MS2 scan stream is spied on by the computer running Comet.
-When scans return sufficiently good matches, the control computer highjacked to insert SPS MS3 scans.
+When scans return sufficiently good matches, the control computer is highjacked to insert SPS MS3 scans.
 The notches selected in the MS2 scan are based on the assigned peptide sequence rather than intensity.
-Then the SPS MS3 data enters the RAW file data stream.
+Then the SPS MS3 data enters the RAW file data stream and the MS3 scans are logged.
 There is the chance that an SPS MS3 scan can happen outside of the main instrument cycle (i.e. after the next survey scan).
 That scan structure would be different from the regular SPS MS3 data.
 Normally MS3 scans occur after MS2 scans, but always before the next MS1 scan.
-There were some precursor m/z values associated with the MS2 scans and their triggered MS3 scans that were not exactly the same.
+There were some precursor m/z values associated with MS2 scans and triggered MS3 scans that were not exactly the same.
 I am not sure if this was because of the monisotopic mass corrections or just some small bug in Orbiter.
 I also processed some demo data from Thermo with their implementation of RTS in [this repository](https://github.com/OHSU-Proteomics/Eclipse_to_Fusion_comparison).
 I did not see any precursor mass discrepancies in that data.

 I love TMT data on the Tribrids.
-It is really amazing.
-You really need the SPS MS3 step to make TMT work.
+It is amazing.
+You really need the SPS MS3 step to make TMT work, though.
 Real time search and intelligent acquisition methods have arrived.
-Hold my jet pack, I need to set up labs on the bottom of the ocean and on the moon (if you grew up in the sixties, you might get the jokes...).
+Hold my jet pack, I need to set up labs on the bottom of the ocean and on the moon (if you grew up in the sixties, you might get the jokes).
 This all seems like something from the future, for sure.
 I think it may be ignoring the elephant in the room.
 Cutting the instrument time in half will result in even more incomprehensive datasets. [def: incomprehensive - incomprehensible comprehensive data] We really need to put more effort into understanding and interpreting these types of data.
 The current strategies of filtering unbiased results with highly biased annotation information seems fundamentally wrong.
 And probably skews the results to things we already knew.
 I do science to learn **new** things.

 ---